 What we look for in a resume is career progression.
 Whether with the same firm or with several different organizations, we look at progression in job responsibilities and skills sets.
 We also want to see not only a description of what the candidate performed at each job but also how the candidate contributed to the organization to advance or improve it.

-No. Due to our integrated MBA course curriculum, we only admit students to the fall semester, which begins in August each year.
+No. Due to our integrated Full-Time MBA Curriculum, we only admit students to the fall semester, which begins in August each year.

 We require all students to complete our 21-month program in its entirety.
-We do not accept transfer credit either to reduce the 58 credit hours needed to graduate or to fulfill specific courses required for the program.
+We do not accept transfer credits either to reduce the credit hours needed to graduate or to fulfill specific courses required for the program.

 The 21-month MBA program follows a traditional academic calendar.
 Students begin the program in mid- to late-August and complete their first year of studies in the spring of the following year.
 Our flexible curriculum allows first-year students to choose detailed courses in their concentration areas, just in time to apply their new knowledge to summer internships.
 During the summer, MBA students work as interns with leading corporations and consulting firms.
 Elective courses are continued during the second year, and graduation takes place in early May.

 Each applicant is evaluated as an individual.
 Ultimately, the Admissions Committee assesses how each applicant fits with the strategic goals of the MBA program.
-To assess this fit, we study academic record, GMAT results, TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores for international candidates, quality and quantity of work experience, personal and professional accomplishments, personal essays, letters of recommendation, and an invitation-only, evaluative interview.
+To assess this fit, we study academic record, GMAT/GRE results, TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) scores for international candidates, quality and quantity of work experience, personal and professional accomplishments, essays, references, and an invitation-only, evaluative interview.

-While we do not have a minimum GMAT score, our average score is 640.
-GMAT score alone does not guarantee or deny admission to the program.
+While we do not have a minimum GMAT/GRE score, our average score is a 670.
+GMAT/GRE scores alone does not guarantee or deny admission to the program.

 In addition to quantity of work experience, quality also is closely scrutinized, with an emphasis on professional career progression, teamwork and leadership experience, and quantifiable business results or achievements.

 No. Many of our best MBA candidates have work experience from a variety of fields, including technical and service-oriented professions.
-We have had engineers, teachers, computer scientists, authors, entrepreneurs, chemists, lawyers, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.
+We have had engineers, teachers, medical students, computer scientists, authors, entrepreneurs, chemists, lawyers/law students, political aides, biologists, and even former professional athletes enter and successfully complete the Broad MBA program.

 No. However, it is still a positive factor toward admission, and a strong co-op experience or professional internship certainly can add to a candidate’s overall profile.
 Applicants should be sure to demonstrate contributions to the organization, not just roles and responsibilities, on their resume, similar to the detail provided for a regular position.

 No, the Broad MBA Program does not admit any student who has previously attended an MBA program (or equivalent) at another school.
-A total of 58 credits must be completed at the Broad School to earn an MBA from Michigan State University.
+A total of 61 credits must be completed at the Broad College to earn an MBA from Michigan State University.